 The way that laser hair removal works, is by sending continuous blasts of light into the skin’s pigment which converts to heat as it comes into contact with the follicle and bulb, destroying them completely.
 The fact that something creates small burns in the dermis means that you should be careful with how you care for it immediately after the intervention.

 To prevent irritation and complications, there are different dos and don’ts to stick with after your procedure.

 Avoid using hot water on the treated area for 48 hours after each session at the very least.
 Warm treatments are generally a good thing because they help the pores to loosen and clear out, yet that can also make your skin vulnerable and is likely to spark irritation.

 Avoid saunas, swimming pools, Jacuzzis, and steam rooms for the same reasons explained above.
 If you are a regular at the spa, cancel all your appointments pertaining to the next two weeks.

 You want to avoid removing your hair by force or else it will compromise the results.
 If you still have more laser sessions to go, you don’t want to do anything that will rip out the follicle from its root because the light will not be able to pick it up on your next treatment.
-You should have learned by now that hair has its growth cycle and each strand can be at a different stage throughout any given moment.
-During your first laser manipulation, some will be in the resting phase.
+You should have learned by now that hair has its growth cycle and each strand can be at a different stage at any given moment.
+During your first laser hair removal, some will be in the resting phase.
 To get to them eventually, you will need multiple procedures.

-Skimp on minimally-invasive procedures like thread lifts, chemical peels, microdermabrasion, fillers, etc. There is hardly any need to explain how this will affect the largest organ in your body.
+Postpone more aggressive procedures like thread lifts, chemical peels, microdermabrasion, fillers, etc. There is hardly any need to explain how this will affect the largest organ in your body.
 If a simple hot water bath can create discomfort in the treated section, imagine what an abrasive product can do.

 Again, breaking your skin may cause an infection, which could easily spread to other areas.
 Just keep your hands off the treatment area for your own good.